porterporter/pet-microbe/src/pages/experiments/3/index.md

 In this experiment, the seedlings with no fungi will be the control.
 This will allow me to compare the growth of the seedlings with *S. sclerotiorum* and *T. harzianum* to the growth of the seedlings without any fungi.

 ### Treatments
-1. Soybeans innoculated with *S. sclerotiorum*
+1. Soybeans inoculated with *S. sclerotiorum*
-2. Soybeans innoculated with *S. sclerotiorum* and *T. harzianum*
+2. Soybeans inoculated with *S. sclerotiorum* and *T. harzianum*

+Plants are inoculated by taking a sample of the fungi, and wrapping it around the base of the plant using parafilm.
 The plants were left in a grow chamber for 6 days.

 ## Results